flycheck/flycheck/CONTRIBUTING.md

 verify and test your changes before submitting them.

 Our build system uses [Rake][] which is part of [Ruby][] and included in all Ruby installations.
 Any Ruby 2.x version will suffice.
-On OS X Rake is preinstalled, on Linux systems it’s easy to install through the package manager, e.g. `sudo apt-get install rake` on Ubuntu.
+On OS X, Rake is preinstalled, on Linux systems it’s easy to install through the package manager, e.g. `sudo apt-get install rake` on Ubuntu.